Manchester, United Kingdom

 Size of population served (mil): England – 55 million.
-Total UK population: 65 million.
+Wales – 3 million.
+Total UK population: 67 million.

-Permanent staff: NICE has 680 employees, many qualified to fulfil analytical and advice roles across a spectrum of clinical, public health and social care settings, along with operational support to manage the advisory committees who help us produce evidence-based guidance and appraisals.
+Permanent staff: NICE has 680 employees across 7 directorates, many qualified to fulfil analytical and advice roles across a spectrum of clinical, public health and social care settings, along with operational support to manage the organisation and advisory committees who help us produce evidence-based guidance and appraisals.

-Main bodies providing HTA services to NICE: Newcastle upon Tyne Hospitals NHS Foundation Trust external assessment centre; BMJ Technology Assessment Group (BMJ-TAG); Kleijnen Reviews Ltd (KSR); Centre for Reviews and Dissemination and Centre for Health Economics – York; Peninsula Technology Assessment Group (PenTAG); Southampton Health Technology Assessment Centre (SHTAC); Warwick Evidence; Liverpool Reviews and Implementation Group (LRiG); Aberdeen HTA Group; School of Health and Related Research (ScHARR); Decision Support Unit (DSU); CEDAR external assessment centre; KiTEC external assessment centre; York Health Economics Consortium external centre.
+Consultants: Main bodies providing HTA services to NICE: Newcastle upon Tyne Hospitals NHS Foundation Trust external assessment centre; BMJ Technology Assessment Group (BMJ-TAG); Kleijnen Reviews Ltd (KSR); Centre for Reviews and Dissemination and Centre for Health Economics – York; Peninsula Technology Assessment Group (PenTAG); Southampton Health Technology Assessment Centre (SHTAC); Warwick Evidence; Liverpool Reviews and Implementation Group (LRiG); Aberdeen HTA Group; School of Health and Related Research (ScHARR); Decision Support Unit (DSU); CEDAR external assessment centre; KiTEC external assessment centre; York Health Economics Consortium external centre.